 What is the deadline for the claim for adjustment?

 The deadline is 3 years from the end of the tax year, but no less than 60 days from the date when the taxpayer was first informed of the decision on transfer taxation.

 For purposes of the above rule, “tax year” means the calendar year when the real estate, asset, property, share, etc. was transferred, or when the liability to pay transfer tax had arisen due to some other reason.

-Example: The date when Janne bought his house was 1 February 2019.
+Example: The date when Janne bought his house was 1 February 2022.
 He accidentally paid too much transfer tax on it.
-He asks for refund of the excess amount paid, and receives a decision on this request on 1 June 2019.
-He has until 2 January 2023 to appeal against the decision (noting the fact that 31 Dec 2022 will fall on a Saturday, so he can still send his appeal on the next business day).
+He asks for refund of the excess amount paid, and receives a decision on this request on 1 June 2022.
+He has until 31 December 2025 to appeal against the decision.

 Only claims submitted within the appeal period will be considered

 Claims of adjustment must be delivered to the Tax Administration before the appeal period is over.
-Documents must be sent off by post in time to arrive to the Tax Administration no later than on the last day of the appeal period.
+Documents must be sent off by post in time to arrive to the Tax Administration no later than on the last day of the appeal period by 4:15 pm.
+Note: if you submit your claim in MyTax, you must do so by 4:15 pm on the last day, as well.
 Claims that arrive late will not be considered.

 Tax must be paid even if an appeal is pending